 Pressure Wash the Floor

-Get your garage floor clean by erasing oil stains, ground-in dirt, and other debris with a pressure washer.
+Clean oil stains, ground-in dirt, and other debris out of your garage floor with a pressure washer.
 If you don’t own a pressure washer, you can rent one from a hardware or home improvement store like Ace Hardware or Home Depot.
 Start by washing the floor with warm water and detergent, then break out the pressure washer.
-Begin at the back of the garage and move forward to ensure you’re pushing everything outside.
+Begin at the back of the garage and move forward to make sure you’re pushing everything outside.

 Ensure the Garage Is Airtight